- What We Do

 PEPFAR Expenditure Analysis

-The PEPFAR Blueprint for an AIDS-free Generation [PDF, 2.8MB] highlights the importance of improved collection and use of economic and financial data for increasing the efficiency, effectiveness and sustainability of HIV and AIDS programs.
-In 2009, PEPFAR began to pilot the Expenditure Analysis Initiative, an effort to track expenditures of PEPFAR programs to:
+The PEPFAR Blueprint: Creating an AIDS-free Generation and the PEPFAR Stewardship and Oversight Act of 2013 highlight the importance of improved collection and use of economic and financial data for increasing the efficiency, effectiveness and sustainability of HIV and AIDS programs.
+After extensive piloting during 2009-2012, PEPFAR institutionalized the Expenditure Analysis Initiative in fiscal years 2012 and 2013 across nineteen countries to routinely track expenditures of PEPFAR programs to:

-- Provide a better understanding of the expenses the U.S. Government incurs to provide a range of HIV services in the countries in which it works.
+- Provide a better understanding of the expenses the U.S. Government incurs to provide a range of HIV services;

-- Highlight areas for improved efficiency and improve alignment of future investments to program needs.
+- Highlight areas for improved efficiency and improve alignment of future investments to program needs; and

 - Estimate the resources needed to support future programs.